kdave/btrfs-progs/Documentation/btrfstune.rst

         Enable seeding on a given device.
 Value 1 will enable seeding, 0 will disable it.
 A seeding filesystem is forced to be mounted read-only.
 A new device can be added to the filesystem and will capture all writes keeping the seeding device intact.
-See also section *SEEDING DEVICE* in :doc:`btrfs(5)<btrfs-man5>`.
+See also section :ref:`SEEDING DEVICE<man-btrfs5-seeding-device>`
+        in :doc:`btrfs(5)<btrfs-man5>`.

         .. warning::